Espoleon/countries/README.md

 How I add a new country as video:
 https://youtu.be/wKAy4z92pfM

-Current progress can be found here:
+Current progress as HTML preview can be found here:
 http://countries.infinityfreeapp.com/

 ___